 My budget would suck all the joy out of life and eventually, half way through the month, I’d rebel and start spending money recklessly because it made me feel better and less restricted.

 5. Break your financial goals into bite-size pieces

 As important as it is for us to have a financial vision, it’s even more important to break our financial vision into bite size pieces with clear action plans.

 In the Creating Money Magic Course we focus on crafting a large and then spend the rest of the course breaking it down to annual goals, 3 month goals and eventually daily actions.

 A large vision can make us feel overwhelmed and the more overwhelmed we feel, the more likely we are to stop taking action and the less likely we are to hold ourselves accountable.

 The Chinese have a saying: "the journey of a thousand miles begins with a single step".

-This literally means that to walk thousand miles, you have to start walking now by putting one foot in front of the other.
+To walk thousand miles, you have to start walking now by putting one foot in front of the other.